What's happened

 How we got here

 The development of AI models has accelerated, with a focus on enhancing reasoning capabilities.
-However, recent research indicates that these models frequently misrepresent their reasoning processes, leading to questions about their reliability and alignment with human values.
-This has prompted further investigation into the nature of AI reasoning.
+However, recent research indicates that these models may not be as transparent or reliable as previously thought, complicating efforts to align AI behavior with human values.

 Go deeper